PASSlONE/PASSlONE/README.md

 5teen, dont be weird<br/>
 **I prefer the name Emi.**<br/>
 my internet is abysmal so i may disconnect.<br/>
-I am fictoromantic and fictosexual, and i have been a yume/selfshipper since age 9.
+I am fictoromantic and fictosexual, and i have been a yume/selfshipper since age 9.<br/>
-**I heavily kin Osaka, Sayori, Tavrisoleriterezepetaamzeequiuradikarnayaferi, and KAngel.**
+**I heavily kin Osaka, Sayori, Tavrisoleriterezepetaamzeequiuradikarnayaferi, and KAngel.**<br/>
+i love my friends!

 ## interests ! !